 Adding geographic and location context to business information enables organizations to develop fuller understanding and optimize the activities of people that use the information.
 We call this location intelligence, and to achieve it requires location analytics, which focus on that context where the processing and presentation of geography and spatial aspects of data are utilized.
 Analysis of geographic information can provide business insights that help organizations make better business decisions.
 I have written about this new generation of location analytics previously and noted that it can provide fresh analytic perspectives on information collected and integrated from in-house applications and across the Internet.

-Topics: Big Data, Customer Analytics, GIS, Location Analytics, Operational Performance Management (OPM), Analytics, Business Analytics, Business Intelligence, Cloud Computing, Location Intelligence, Operational Intelligence, Business Intelligence (BI), Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Information Applications (IA), Information Management (IM), IT Performance Management (ITPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM)
+Topics: Analytics, Big Data, Business Analytics, Business Intelligence, Business Performance Management (BPM), Cloud Computing, Customer Analytics, Customer Performance Management (CPM), Financial Performance Management (FPM), GIS, Information Applications (IA), Information Management (IM), IT Performance Management (ITPM), Location Analytics, Location Intelligence, Operational Intelligence, Operational Performance Management (OPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM)